ExplicITConsulting/ExplicITConsulting.github.io/open-source/export-recipientpermissions.md

 **Our all-inclusive support promise: If your support request stems from a bug in the latest version of Set-OutlookSignatures, the Benefactor Circle add-on, its documentation, or the provided components, support is free — no exceptions.
 For all other issues, you will receive the same top-notch support at a fair price.**

-<a href="/contact"><button class="button mtrcs-external-link is-link is-normal is-hover has-text-black has-text-weight-bold" style="background-color: springgreen">Contact us for questions and a customized quote</button></a>
+<a href="/contact"><button class="button mtrcs-external-link is-link is-normal is-hover has-text-black has-text-weight-bold" style="background-color: limegreen">➔ Contact us for questions and a customized quote</button></a>